owickstrom/wickstrom.tech/src/_posts/2017-11-10-finite-state-machines-part-1-modeling-with-haskell.md

 First, we should have a clear understanding of what a finite-state machine is.
 There are many variations and definitions, and I'm sure you, especially if coming from an engineering background, have some relation to state machines.

-In general, a finite-state machine can be described as an abstract machine with a finite set of states, being is in one state at a time. *Events* trigger state transitions; that is, the machine changes from being in one state to being in another state.
-The machine defines a set of legal transitions, often expressed as associations from the current state and an event to another state.
+In general, a finite-state machine can be described as an abstract machine with a finite set of states, being in one state at a time. *Events* trigger state transitions; that is, the machine changes from being in one state to being in another state.
+The machine defines a set of legal transitions, often expressed as associations from a state and event pair to a state.

 For the domains we will be exploring, the [Erlang documentation's definition](http://erlang.org/documentation/doc-4.8.2/doc/design_principles/fsm.html) of a finite-state machine is simple and useful: